kcaisley/frida/docs/adc_simulation_plan.md

 of using a fixed 10 ns delay.
 Require a complete internal and current signal mapping for new simulations; legacy raw files without these signals do not need to remain compatible.

+Store every complete SPICE waveform record on one uniform 25 ps grid for every ADC rate; do not discard records during the default raw-to-HDF5 conversion.
+Record the native raw timestep and whether the dense waveform grid required interpolation.
+A finer HDF5 grid does not recover bandwidth missing from a coarser Spectre result; campaign files may interpolate a coarser native grid, and expose that fact in their readback metadata.
+Dedicated high-fidelity captures should instead request native simulator points at 25 ps or finer.
+Continue computing full-run rail power from the native Spectre time grid before waveform resampling.
+The converter retains an explicit optional record limit for specialized callers, but campaign output does not set it.

+Publish each HDF5 result atomically from a same-directory temporary file after the writer closes successfully, so collectors and analysis readers can never observe a partially written measurement.

+The 25 ps interval is based on 5 ps diagnostic transients, not only the ADC symbol rate.
+FFTs over one steady 10 MSPS pattern showed less than 0.75% energy above its 20 GHz Nyquist limit for inspected generated control, clock, CDAC, and comparator voltages, and less than 0.1% for extracted control, clock, and CDAC voltages.
+Saturated extracted comparator nodes were noise dominated and placed 2.4--3.4% of their roughly millivolt-level residual energy above 20 GHz;
+this accepted loss does not hide control edges.
+At 50 ps, extracted `comp_out` retention fell to 90.63%.
+Supply-current impulses are also broadband, but full-run power is integrated on the native Spectre grid before HDF5 interpolation.

 ## Cleanup